-Mitigation Measure: As identified for 2025 No-Action conditions, there are no feasible improvements beyond those planned, which can be made at this intersection.
+Mitigation Measure: As identified for 2025 No-Action conditions, there are no feasible improvements beyond those planned that can be made at this intersection.
 The required widening of Montague Expressway is not feasible due to ROW constraints.
+However, VTA will provide a fair share contribution to traffic improvement at this location.
+The contribution will be made only if feasible traffic mitigation is identified and substantial funding is in place to construct the improvement.
+VTA will work with the County of Santa Clara and the City of Milpitas to develop an agreement at the time that mitigation is required.